From a parking lot to a lot of parks.

-This is an empty space in between an artisan village, a farmer´s market, the town stadium, and the largest park in the area.
-It has become a spontaneous parking lot.
-We will build a SUGI Forest here, we will unite this fragmented place, provide shade and biodiversity to the hundreds of people that visit every week.
+Until now, this was an empty space in between an artisan village, a farmer´s market, the town stadium, and the largest park in the area - it had become a spontaneous parking lot.
+With a SUGI Forest here, it has united this fragmented place, providing shade and biodiversity to the hundreds of people that visit every week.
 It’s a strategic spot where citizens can witness how the trees are recovering ground, one forest at a time.

 “We have turned a parking lot into an incredible Miyawaki forest before.
 Now I want to help my hometown turn dirt into soil.
 To show them the power that’s right underneath their feet.”